 “Some people limit the time a horse is on pasture,” says Nielsen.
 “The problem with that strategy is that horses can graze a full day’s worth of pasture in a short time.
 This can cause greater problems because the sugars and starches are brought in all at once instead of spread out through a day of grazing.
 The horse is loading up (on sugars) and may increase the risks for founder or insulin resistance problems.”

 So how long should an easy keeper be allowed to graze, if at all?
-Optimum time varies with the pasture and the horse, says Paul Siciliano, PhD, of North Carolina State University’s Department of Animal Science.
+Optimum time varies with the pasture and the horse, says Paul Siciliano, PhD, a professor in North Carolina State University’s Department of Animal Science, in Raleigh.
 “It depends on the grass quality,” he explains.
 “It also makes a difference if the horse is at risk for founder.
 Some horses can get away with eating a lot of lush grass without problems, and others cannot.
 A horse that is at risk for laminitis should not be allowed out at pasture.

 “Our studies suggest morning turnout is best for the easy keeper because this is when some of the nonstructural carbohydrates (e.g., sugars and starches) are minimal in the plant,” he continues.
 “Sugar content gradually rises through the day.
 If we turn the horse out in the morning and bring him in before late afternoon, he won’t be getting as much sugar as a horse that is turned out in the evening to graze through the night.”